 The MAC entity shall disassemble and demultiplex a MAC PDU as defined in clauses 6.1.2 and 6.1.5a.

+When a MAC entity receives a MAC PDU scrambled by a G-RNTI containing one or more LCIDs corresponding to the MBS sessions that the UE is not interested in, the MAC entity shall:

+1> discard the received subPDU.